Heligoland: Climate

 Owing to the mild climate, figs have reportedly been grown on the island as early as 1911, and a 2005 article mentioned Japanese bananas, figs, agaves, palm trees and other exotic plants that had been planted on Heligoland and were thriving.
 There still is an old mulberry tree in the Upper Town.

+The Heligoland weather station has recorded the following extreme values: